forensic-architecture/design-system/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Scripts

-In the project directory, you can run:
+- `npm run start`: Starts the Create React App application, which enables local testing of our NPM-published component library.
+- `npm run storybook`: Runs an instance of Storybook, for easier component-driven development.
+- `npm run test`: Runs component tests using Enzyme and Jest.
+- `npm run build:lib`: Builds our component library using Rollup (anything inside `src/lib/` into the `dist` folder)
+- `npm run build-storybook`: Generates static files and a `storybook-static` folder for external consumption of our design system.
+This will be continuously deployed through Netlify at [design.forensic-architecture.org]()

-### Building the library with Rollup
+### Library building and testing with Rollup

-Run `rollup -c rollup.config.js` from the root folder — this will generate a `dist/` folder, along with styles.
+Run `npm run build:lib` from the root folder — this will generate a `dist/` folder, along with styles.
 Then, run:

 ```
 cd dist/